J3ffJessie/discordSummarizer/README.md

   * `GuildMessages`
   * `MessageContent`
   * `DirectMessages`
+  * `GuildMembers` (privileged intent; enable in Developer Portal)

 * Respect Discord rate limits when sending multiple messages; a small delay is implemented between chunks of summaries.

 * The bot runs a simple HTTP server on the port specified in `.env` to keep hosting services alive (e.g., Replit, Heroku).

+### Testing coffee pairing manually

+1. Create a role in your test server named `coffee-chat` (or set `COFFEE_ROLE_NAME` to your desired role).
+Add a few members with that role.
+2. Restart the bot (so it fetches up-to-date member lists).
+3. Run the slash command `/coffee-pair` (you must be in `ALLOWED_USER_IDS`) or send the message `!paircoffee` in a server channel.
+4. Check that paired users received DMs and that a summary of pairings is posted into `COFFEE_LOG_CHANNEL_ID` or `TARGET_CHANNEL_ID`.

+If users have DMs disabled, the bot will warn in the console and keep trying for other users; consider notifying the admin to enable DMs for pairing to be delivered.

 ---